sonrisesoftware/tasks-app/README.md

  * Ubuntu SDK
  * U1db - qtdeclarative5-u1db1.0
  * QtSystemInfo - qtdeclarative5-systeminfo-plugin
+ * Ubuntu UI Extras (see below)

+To install Ubuntu UI Extras, you will need [Code Units](https://github.com/iBeliever/code-units), a small utility to download bits of code.

+Once Code Units is installed, you can get the Ubuntu UI Extras by running

+    code install ubuntu-ui-extras
+    code use ubuntu-ui-extras

-To run, simply open in Qt Creator/Ubuntu SDK, and click the run button!
+To run Ubuntu Tasks, simply open in Qt Creator/Ubuntu SDK, and click the run button!

 ### Progress ###

 Day 1 - 8/7/2013
  * Showdown announced
  * Project selected
  * Initial ideas and code

 Day 2 - 8/8/2013
  * Adding tasks
  * Deleting tasks
  * Assigning a due date